temporalio/documentation/docs-src/concepts/what-is-a-search-attribute.md

 Search Attribute values are only available for as long as the workflow is.

 Search Attributes are most effective for search purposes or tasks requiring collection-based result sets.
-For business flow tasks in which you need to get information about a Workflow Execution, consider either
+For business flow tasks in which you need to get information about a Workflow Execution, consider one of the following:

 - storing state in a local variable and exposing it with a Query.
 - storing state in an external data store via Activities and fetching it directly from the store.